gatling/gatling/src/docs/content/reference/execute/cloud/user/configuration-as-code/index.md

 - `rampUp` *(optional)* : number of second at the beginning of the test to ignore *(default: 0, or existing)*
 - `rampDown` *(optional)* : number of second at the end of the test to ignore *(default: 0, or existing)*

+`stopCriteria` *(optional)*
+- `type`: `meanCpu`, `globalResponseTime` or `globalErrorRatio`
+- `timeframeInSeconds`: the timeframe during which the threshold must be reached to stop the simulation.
+- `threshold`, if `globalResponseTime`:
+  - `percentile`: defines the percentile from which you want to check the response time.
+  - `maxMilliseconds`: the max response time, in milliseconds.
+Run stops if exceeded.
+- `threshold`, if `meanCpu` or `globalErrorRation`
+  - `maxPercentage`: percentage of mean Load Generators CPU usage or requests error rate at which you want the test to stop.

 ### Common settings for simulations

 If you need to set up multiple simulations with similar settings, doing so individually can become time-consuming.